OSGConnect/tutorial-pegasus/README.md

 ```
 In the wordfreq-workflow directory, you will find:

-   * *inputs*/(directory)
+   * `inputs/` (directory)
-   * *dax-generator.py*
+   * `dax-generator.py`
-   * *pegasusrc*
+   * `pegasusrc`
-   * *submit*
+   * `submit`
-   * *wordfreq*
+   * `wordfreq`

-The *inputs*/directory contains 6 public domain ebooks.
-The application in this example is *wordfreq*, which takes in a text file, does a word frequency analysis, and outputs a file with the frequency table.
-The task of the workflow is to run *wordfreq* on each book in the *inputs*/directory.
+The `inputs/` directory contains 6 public domain ebooks.
+The application in this example is `wordfreq`, which takes in a text file, does a word frequency analysis, and outputs a file with the frequency table.
+The task of the workflow is to run `wordfreq` on each book in the `inputs/` directory.
 A set of independent tasks like this is a common use case on OSG and this workflow can be thought of as template for such problems.
-For example, instead of wordfreq on ebooks, the application could be protein folding on a set of input structures.
+For example, instead of `wordfreq` on ebooks, the application could be protein folding on a set of input structures.

-When invoked, the DAX generator (*dax-generator.py*) loops over the *inputs*/directory and creates compute steps for each input.
-As the wordfreq application only has simple inputs/outputs, and no job dependencies, the dax generator is very simple.
-See the *dax-generator.py* file below:
+When invoked, the DAX generator (`dax-generator.py`) loops over the `inputs/` directory and creates compute steps for each input.
+As the `wordfreq` application only has simple inputs/outputs, and no job dependencies, the DAX generator is very simple.
+See the `dax-generator.py` file below:

 ```python
 #!/usr/bin/env python
 from Pegasus.DAX3 import *